PTSD and Pandemic: Can You Get PTSD From a Pandemic?

 Lastly, it’s recently been found that the COVID-19 infection itself led to long-term brain damage in some infected individuals.
 The virus can lead to brain inflammation, which can put a person at higher risk for mental health problems like PTSD and depression[4].

-Do you have PTSD from Covid-19?
+Do you have PTSD from the pandemic?

 Most of us felt some sort of stress from living through the pandemic.
 But is what you’re experiencing a sign of PTSD?
 Answer these questions; if you answer yes, then it could be a sign you have PTSD and should talk to a mental health provider.